kiegroup/github-action-build-chain/README.md

 ### archive-artifacts dependencies usage

-The idea of the property `dependencies` is to allow to define from the project triggering the job which artifacts you want to archive from the whole chain.
-Possible values:
+The `dependencies` field allows us to define a set of projects for which we want to upload the artifacts.

-- `none` no artifact from its dependencies will be uploaded, no matter what the dependencies projects define.
+- `none` only artifacts from the starting project will be uploaded
-- `all` all artifacts from its dependencies will be uploaded, depending on what the dependencies define.
+- `all` artifacts from all projects will be uploaded
-- `list of projects` define which of the projects in the chain will be treated to upload artifacts, depending on what the dependencies define.
+- `list of projects` artifacts from only a given list of projects will be uploaded

 ```yaml
 archive-artifacts: